 2) LASSO provides the best estimator in terms of MSE, therefore in terms of prediction, thus it introduced a bias to decrease the variance.
 However, the aim in MR is to have the best estimator in terms of unbiased causal estimate, not in terms of prediction.
 How does the LASSO selection step influence the bias in the causal estimate?

 Answer) As we described above (#Reviewer 3; Q1-1), MR-TRYX calculate the total effect of the original exposure on the outcome.
 We suggested the adjustment method to correct the bias due to pleiotropy using MVMR.
 For MVMR analysis, we applied LASSO step to reduce the number of overlapped variables.
 Under the sufficient condition for identification that less than 50% of variables are redundant, the LASSO selection may select the valid traits.
 However, this step could influence the power of MVMR, which affects the validity of adjusted estimates.
 We described this potential limitation in the Discussion.
 Additionally, we provided additional simulations to show the validity of the LASSO step (Please see #Reviewer 3; Q2-4).
+Ultimately the LASSO step is being used to remove redundant variables, and we estimate the candidate trait paths separately.

 3) I believe LASSO is very sensitive and the selection procedure is not very stable.
 For instance, I wouldn't be surprise to see the set of selected candidate exposures be affected by the clumping procedure.
 How stable is the LASSO selection procedure in MR-TRYX?
 Does the LASSO procedure favor some candidature exposures, such as exposures with many instruments?
 For instance, in example 1 of the real data, Height has been selected as a candidate exposure for CHD, wouldn't body mass index/weight/hip circumference be more relevant?
 Was BMI part of the original pool of candidate traits?
 If so, was Height selected by LASSO because Height has more instruments and hence provides a better predicted outcome (from the MSE standpoint) even if it is not the "causal" exposure?

+Answer) We are aware that there were issues with the original LARS implementation of LASSO but the stability of the glmnet implementation is good – in our simulations and empirical analyses we do not find instability issues.

-Answer) The identification of candidate traits is not influenced by the selection procedure of LASSO as the LASSO step is applied afterwards.
-This step however can influence adjusted estimates.
-We simulated whether the number of instruments for the candidate trait affect the ability of LASSO to select candidate traits.
+We simulated whether the number of instruments for the candidate trait affect the ability of LASSO to appropriately select candidate traits.

 [Additional simulation 1] In this additional simulation, we generated traits X1 and X2 which are instrumented by 100 SNPs and 20 SNPs, respectively.
 We set that 10 of them are pleiotropic and associated with both of X1 and X2.
 Four scenarios are considered: